 Filters and Exceptions

 - Sessions will contain raw unfiltered data.
-That's why we recommend that you select an unfiltered Google Analytics view when setting up data collection in Google BigQuery.
+That's why we recommend that you select an unfiltered Google Analytics view when setting up data collection to Google BigQuery.

-- By default, your domain is automatically added to the referral exclusion list: as a result traffic from subdomains won't appear in the reports.
+- By default, your domain is automatically added to the referral exclusion list: as the result, traffic from subdomains won't appear in the reports.

 Identifying traffic sources